-Now we will discuss Hysteresis loss and Eddy Current loss in little bit more details for better understanding the topic of losses in transformer
+Now we will discuss Hysteresis loss and Eddy current loss in little bit more details for better understanding the topic of losses in transformer

-Hysteresis loss in transformer can be explained in different ways.
-We will discuss two of them, one is physical explanation other is mathematical explanation.
+Hysteresis Loss in TransformerHysteresis loss in transformer can be explained in different ways.
+We will discuss two of them, one is physical explanation and the other is mathematical explanation.

 Physical Explanation of Hysteresis LossThe magnetic core of transformer is made of ′Cold Rolled Grain Oriented Silicon Steel′.
 Steel is very good ferromagnetic material.
 This kind of materials are very sensitive to be magnetized.
-That means whenever magnetic flux passes through, it will behave like magnet.
+That means, whenever magnetic flux would pass through, it will behave like magnet.
 Ferromagnetic substances have numbers of domains in their structure.
-Domain are very small region in the material structure, where all the dipoles are paralleled to same direction.
-In other words, the domains are like small small permanent magnet situated randomly in the structure of substance.
+Domains are very small regions in the material structure, where all the dipoles are paralleled to same direction.
+In other words, the domains are like small permanent magnets situated randomly in the structure of substance.
 These domains are arranged inside the material structure in such a random manner, that net resultant magnetic field of the said material is zero.
-Whenever external magnetic field or mmf is is applied to that substance, these randomly directed domains are arranged themselves in parallel to the axis of applied mmf.
-After removing this external mmf, maximum numbers of domains again come to random positions, but some few of them still remain in their changed position.
-Because of these unchanged domains the substance becomes slightly magnetized permanently.
+Whenever external magnetic field or mmf is applied to that substance, these randomly directed domains get arranged themselves in parallel to the axis of applied mmf.
+After removing this external mmf, maximum numbers of domains again come to random positions, but some of them still remain in their changed position.
+Because of these unchanged domains, the substance becomes slightly magnetized permanently.
 This magnetism is called " Spontaneous Magnetism".
-To neutralize this magnetism some opposite mmf is required to be applied.
+To neutralize this magnetism, some opposite mmf is required to be applied.
 The magneto motive force or mmf applied in the transformer core is alternating.
-For every cycle, due to this domain reversal there will be extra work done.
+For every cycle due to this domain reversal, there will be extra work done.
 For this reason, there will be a consumption of electrical energy which is known as Hysteresis loss of transformer.

-Mathematical explanation of Hysteresis loss in transformer
+Mathematical Explanation of Hysteresis Loss in Transformer

-Determination of Hysteresis loss
+Determination of Hysteresis Loss